citusdata/citus_docs/performance/scaling_data_ingestion.rst

            (data->>'created_at')::timestamp created_at FROM prepare_1;

 You can then use the master_append_table_to_shard function to append this staging table to the distributed table.

 This approach works especially well when staging data via the workers, since the pre-processing itself can be scaled out by running it on many workers in parallel for different chunks of input data.

+For a more complete example, see `Interactive Analytics on GitHub Data using PostgreSQL with Citus <https://www.citusdata.com/blog/14-marco/402-interactive-analytics-github-data-using-postgresql-citus>`_.